| Title: | Trust, but Verify |

 Generally speaking two objects are alike if they are of the same type (as

-determined by type_alike
+determined by type_alike) and length. type_alike

-objects are required to be recursively alike
+Attributes on the objects are required to be recursively alike, though

-attributes are treated specially: class
+the following attributes are treated specially: class, dim,

-Exactly what makes two objects alike
+Exactly what makes two objects alike is complex, but should be

 intuitive.
 The best way to understand "alikeness" is to review the examples.